Antibrag/Antibrag/README.md

 I like coding on C# and C++.
 Currently, I learned a Godot Game Engine.
 In future, I hope create AAA game with my team.
-But, for now, I just create games for me.
-We can see his on my pinned github repositories.
+But, for now, I just create games forself, which we can see on my pinned github repositories.

 ## My Games:
   - Save The Planets!